 But in my article I defended the practice of swimming naked back in the day as a generally wholesome experience of social nakedness that many men had but is lacking today.
 Now some men, who took it for granted when they were boys, don’t talk about it because the reaction of others is one of disbelief or shaming.
 The shaming is not of the person but of the situation.
 Yet the implication is that we participated in a shameful practice.
-How can that not be about boys swimming nude internalized?
+How can this disapproval of a practice we participated in not be internalized?
 That’s why many men respond to negative comments about boys swimming naked in school defensively or with embarrassed silence.

 Yet the human spirit will not be suppressed and there are an increasing number of venues to experience social nakedness even in America.
 Among them are clothing optional beaches and swimming areas, Asian spas, naked yoga classes, and even naked bike riding in major cities in the U.S. and Western Europe in which hundreds of men and women ride their bikes with official approval, as well as naturist camps.
 If some men have ventured into these arenas I think most of them have found that after the first few minutes of being with a bunch of other naked men they become quite used to it (as I experienced in the local Korean spa).
 I think the same situation would apply to being in mixed sex company, such as in a Finnish or Swedish sauna (as I experienced with a Swedish family back in 1975) or on a clothing optional beach (which I have not experienced).